Trauma Center: New Blood: Synopsis

 Set a decade after the events of Trauma Center: Second Opinion, New Blood follows doctors Markus Vaughn and Valerie Blaylock.
 Initially stationed in Alaska, where Vaughn lives in a self-imposed exile at the local hospital, a visit for surgery by nurse Elena Salazar prompts Markus and Valerie to be recalled to the Concordia Medical Institute in Los Angeles.
 Markus's mentor Professor Wilkins has been infected with a new parasitic disease he dubs Stigma, and due to their Healing Touch abilities Markus and Valerie are the best candidates for removing it.
 While the operation is successful, Concordia is attacked by an unknown group and Wilkins kidnapped during the chaos.
-In the wake of this and further cases of Stigma being diagnosed, Markus and Valerie are drafted into a dedicated unit at the USA branch of Caduceus, a multinational, semi-covert organization dedicated to researching and curing intractable diseases.
+In the wake of this and further cases of Stigma being diagnosed, Markus and Valerie are drafted into a dedicated unit at the USA branch of Caduceus, a semi-covert group dedicated to curing intractable diseases.
 During their initial stay and work, Stigma is kept a secret from the public, but are forced to reveal it following an incident on a live surgery TV show.
-Further research into Stigma reveals that it needs a metal called Culurium to survive; the metal is used extensively in medical equipment and pharmaceutical products manufactured by Columba & Cornix, meaning its use has been unwittingly spreading the disease.
+Further research into Stigma reveals that it needs a metal called Culurium to survive; the metal is used extensively in medical equipment, meaning its use has been unwittingly spreading the disease.